 Is a Company Secretary the Same as a Personal Assistant?

 No, a company secretary is not the same as a personal assistant.
 While both roles involve administrative tasks, corporate secretaries are also in charge of ensuring that the company’s legal compliance and corporate governance are sound.
-Company secretaries are also in charge of liaising with the company’s board, management, shareholders, and regulatory bodies, while personal assistants are often only there to assist high-ranking executives.
+Company secretaries in Singapore are also in charge of liaising with the company’s board, management, shareholders, and regulatory bodies, while personal assistants are often only there to assist high-ranking executives.

 How Many Company Secretaries Can a Company Have?